Animal-World > Aquarium Tropical Fish > Characins > Bleeding Heart Tetra

-The Bleeding Heart Tetra or Spotfin Tetra is a stocky built vivacious little fish from the swift moving streams of the Amazon.
-It does best with when kept with a school of its own kind, and once established in a shoal, will show off deep body colors ranging from beige-orange to a silvery lavender.
+It does best with when kept with a school of its own kind.
+Once established in a shoal, it will show off deep body colors ranging from a beige-orange to a silvery lavender.
+It is also known as the Spotfin Tetra and Tetra Perez.

-This fish requires at least a fifteen gallon tank with water conditions kept optimal.
-The Bleeding Heart Tetra will show its best colors if secure, so provide dark gravel and subtle lighting.
-This along with floating plants, a balance of hiding places, and some open swimming space will keep it happy.
-Given time to acclimate to its environment in peace, its colors will become more developed.
+The Bleeding Heart Tetra will show its best colors if it feels secure.
+Provide dark gravel, a balance of hiding places, and subtle lighting.
+These things, along with floating plants and some open swimming space, will keep it happy.
+Given time to acclimate to its environment in peace and security, the Bleeding Heart Tetra’s colors will become more developed.
+This fish makes a great addition to most tanks, but it is prone to disease if stressed from changes to its water conditions.

 Habitat: Distribution / Background